kiwih/rp2040-vscode-picoprobe-project-c-template/README.md

 ## Prerequisites

 This assumes that
-1. You have already installed OpenOCD with picoprobe, according to the steps in the [Getting Started Guide](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf), Appendix A
+1. You have already installed OpenOCD with picoprobe, according to the steps in [Getting Started](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf), Appendix A
-2. Your VSCode has already been configured according to the steps in the [Getting Started Guide](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf), Chapter 6
+2. Your VSCode has already been configured according to the steps in [Getting Started](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf), Chapter 6
-3. You have installed the picoprobe uf2 to one Pico, and it is connected to the other Pico with the correct wiring diagram.
+3. You have installed the picoprobe uf2 to one Pico, and it is connected to the other Pico with the correct wiring (refer again to Appendix A).

 ## Usage